-Its probably pretty apparent that you should carry a medical kit in your Get Home Bag, and Bug Out Bag to care for the most common sorts of injuries: cuts, insect bites, sunburn, nausea, allergies, headaches, and especially blister treatment and prevention supplies.
+It's probably pretty apparent that you should carry a medical kit in your Get Home Bag, and Bug Out Bag to care for the most common sorts of injuries: cuts, insect bites, sunburn, nausea, allergies, headaches, and especially blister treatment and prevention supplies.

-There are several pre-made bug out bag first aid kits on the market, and it is a good start, but consider supplementing them with other items based on your expected use case in your region.
-For example: if you live in an area inundated by mosquitoes nearly year-round bug-spray is high on your list.
+Consider supplementing them with other items based on your expected use case in your region.
+For example: if you live in an area inundated by mosquitoes nearly year-round bug-spray should probably high on your list.

 Get in the habit of rotating the newer medications into your bug out bag, and start taking the older ones - that way you don't have to worry about them expiring.

-If you buy anything with the links we provide on this page we get a small percentage of the sale from Amazons end.
+BTW If you buy anything from the links we provide on this page we might get a small percentage of the sale.
 For more info click here.

-Read our full MyMedic MyFax review here.
+Read our full MyMedic MyFak review here.